 - 1. Do customer relationships begin as transactional and move toward strategic partnerships? - 2.
 How does each sales strategy vary? - 3.
 Which step of the sales process is most important and why?
 How would the steps of the sales process vary for each type of sales position?

-This page titled 13.2: Customer Relationships and Selling Strategies is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 13.2: Customer Relationships and Selling Strategies is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.